Ap Stats Teacher Car Mileage

 2. Scatter Plots: Visualizing the Correlation

 By examining the scatter plot, we can visually assess the strength and direction of any potential correlation.
-A positive correlation would suggest that as years teaching AP Stats increase, car mileage also tends to increase.
+But a positive correlation would suggest that as years teaching AP Stats increase, car mileage also tends to increase.
 A negative correlation would indicate the opposite.
 No discernible pattern would suggest a weak or non-existent relationship.

 3. Correlation Coefficient (r): Quantifying the Relationship